CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 2.md

     @split(item().name, '.')[0]
     ```

-    As an example DimCustomer.parquet would become ['DimCustomer','Parquet'] with two items in the returned array.
-To select the first item we use a zero based index to select the value DimCustomer.
+    As an example, DimCustomer.parquet would become ['DimCustomer','Parquet'] with two items in the returned array.
+To select the first item, we use a zero-based index to select the value DimCustomer.

     ![Table name splitter](./Media/for-each-table-name-split.png)